checkdam/checkdam.github.io/_posts/2025-04-29-drain-brain.md

 There were plentiful wetlands and a stable climate so drains some land to grow crops in the rich soil wasn't too harmful, at first.

-However, in recent times we are learning that these actions affect the climate and cause so called natural disasters.
+However, in recent times we are learning that these actions affect the climate and cause so-called natural disasters.

-Reducing vegitation (clear cutting and ploughing) reduces rainfall locally.
+Reducing vegitation (clear-cutting and ploughing) reduces rainfall locally.

 It also reduces water inflitration.
 This could be due to the fact that hot bare soil repels dropleta like a frying pan.
 It could also be that plants pump sugars into the ground.
 Sugar being hydrophyllic (note the crust on a sugar bowl left out) could be drawing the water in.